 Minimum requirements for an approved arrangement

-An AA documents the procedures, controls and records used to ensure that all dairy and dairy products prepared or stored by the establishment meets Export Control (Milk and Milk Products) Orders 2005 and importing country requirements.
+An AA documents the procedures, controls and records used to ensure that all dairy and dairy products prepared or stored by the establishment meets Export Control (Milk and Milk Products) Rules 2021 and importing country requirements.

-In the Export Control Orders, particular types of requirements are grouped together in schedules:
+In the Export Control Rules, particular types of requirements are grouped together in schedules:

 - export documentation

 - operational hygiene